Research on Light Installation Art Design within the Context of Regional Culture: A Case Study at the Guangzhou International Light Festival

 Abstract

-This article aims to conduct a design study on light installation artworks incorporating regional culture at the Guangzhou International Light Festival.
-The research seeks to explore the methodology of designing light installations that are rich in regional cultural characteristics and provide guidelines for artists and creators in this context.
-The sample of artworks comprises three selected installations from the Guangzhou International Light Festival, while interviews were conducted with 12 audience members, 6 creators, and 1 curator who participated in the festival in 2023.
+This article aimed to conduct a design study on light installation artworks incorporating regional culture at the Guangzhou International Light Festival.
+The research was to explore the methodology of designing light installations that are rich in regional cultural characteristics and provide guidelines for artists and creators in this context.
+The sample of artworks comprised three selected installations from the Guangzhou International Light Festival, while interviews were conducted with 12 audience members, 6 creators, and 1 curator who participated in the festival in 2023.
 The instruments used for data collection included fieldwork, case studies, and in-depth interviews, guided by Theories of Visual Cultural Studies and WJT Mitchell's Theory of the Image.
 Data analysis employed descriptive statistics and content analysis.

 Article Details